 The size of objects that are clearly distinguishable in an image is typically 5-10 times the image resolution.
-Examples of distinguishable objects with associated objectives are provided in Table 1.
-10x Genomics recommends a resolution between 0.3-1.0 $\mu$ m for color BF images and 0.3-2.0 $\mu$ m for IF images.
+10x Genomics recommends a resolution between 0.3-1.0 μ m for color BF images and 0.3-2.0 μ m for IF images.
 Though images within these resolution recommendations are ideal, images with reduced resolution are also compatible with Space Ranger and Loupe Browser.
 These images can be used when a lower level of detail is acceptable for downstream analysis and interpreting Visium HD data.